boxuk/groxy/README.md

 attachmentid - The ID of the attachment to fetch
 ```

+## Gmail Folder Names

+For the 'All Mail' folder Groxy currently uses '[Gmail]/All Mail' - which will be incorrect
+for Google Mail accounts (and possibly others) which use '[Google Mail]/All Mail'.

 ## Access Tokens

 Obtaining and refreshing access tokens is not handled by Groxy, you need to do this yourself.